qmzheng09work/VIIRS_timeseries/README.md

 Updated: Dec 20, 2020
 Version: V1.0

 The V1.0 is the unpolished version of the entire methhod framework.
-It works well, but it combines codes from GEE (javascript), matlab and python.
-We will try to update the algorihtm and compile all the codes into python.
+It works well but combines codes from GEE (javascript), matlab and python.
+We will try to update the algorihtm and compile all the codes into matlab or python later.

 ## 3. Brief introduction of the work flow